Back to Blog

 The platform also monitors engagement metrics and provides visibility into delivery rates, bounce rates, and complaint rates.
 For SaaS companies where email is critical to the user experience (onboarding sequences, payment notifications, product updates), this monitoring helps catch deliverability issues before they affect users.

-Deliverability approach: Sender separation, guided authentication, reputation management, engagement monitoring Best for: SaaS companies needing reliable delivery for transactional + marketing Pricing: From $29/month Pros: Sender separation built in, authentication setup guidance, SaaS-focused, unified platform Cons: Newer platform, smaller sending infrastructure than established providers
+Deliverability approach: Sender separation, guided authentication, reputation management, engagement monitoring Best for: SaaS companies needing reliable delivery for transactional + marketing Pricing: Free up to 2,500 emails/month, paid plans from $19/month Pros: Sender separation built in, authentication setup guidance, SaaS-focused, unified platform Cons: Newer platform, smaller sending infrastructure than established providers

 2. Postmark